documentationfor yFiles for HTML 3.0.0.1

 You can find more general information about CSS item styling with yFiles for HTML in CSS Item Styles.

-Insets and Size
+Padding and Size

-With DefaultLabelStyle it is possible to define insets.
-These add space between the border and the text.
-This often increases readability, especially with a visible border or an irregular shape.
+With LabelStyle it is possible to define padding.
+This adds space between the border and the text, which often increases readability, especially with a visible border or an irregular shape.
 Note how in the figure below the text overlaps with the hexagon border (middle).

-Using insets (blue) to improve readability
+Using padding (blue) to improve readability

-styles defaultlabel insets
+styles defaultlabel padding

 When wrapping is used, the textWrappingShape and textWrappingPadding are considered.
-When TextWrappingShape.LABEL_SHAPE is used, the text is wrapped inside the shape and those overlaps are avoided as well, so the textWrappingPadding is better suited to keep distance between the text and the label background border.
+When TextWrappingShape.LABEL_SHAPE is used, the text is wrapped inside the shape, and those overlaps are avoided as well, so the textWrappingPadding is better suited to keep distance between the text and the label background border.

-Although the label size is calculated to fit the text it is sometimes useful to define a minimumSize or maximumSize.
-That way, it is possible to avoid oddly looking short exceedingly long labels.
+Although the label size is calculated to fit the text, it is sometimes useful to define a minimumSize or maximumSize.
+That way, you can avoid oddly looking short or exceedingly long labels.

-For instance, by choosing maximumSize and enabling text wrapping a long text can be automatically wrapped to fit a given width.
+For instance, by choosing maximumSize and enabling text wrapping, a long text can be automatically wrapped to fit a given width.

 No maximum size set